 Ann Voscamp inspired me to write this blog.
 Reading her book one thousand gifts gave me a different perspective for living.
 I started counting the gifts God gives me each day in March, 2012; by December 31, 2012 I’ve counted 2559 gifts.
 Who knew there were so many things to count!
 Are some of them repeats?
 Sure, but only because they are worth repeating.
 I usually count 10 a day, some days I’m able to count my Morning Blessings as well as the gifts at the end of the day.
 It has become a habit that I seldom skip.

-Click on “Posts” in the Menu to see the most recent posting.
+Click on “Blog” in the Menu to see the most recent posting.

 Family Legacies.
 Both my parents and all of my grandparents are no longer alive, but I have plenty of stories that their grandchildren, great-grandchildren, and great-great-grandchildren have never heard.
 One series contains the journals my mother kept while a missionary nurse in Haiti in 1988.
 Another series chronicles her work in Ghana, West Africa.